JujuAdams/Chatterbox/docs/3.0/concept-chatterscript.md

 The name of the file (with that file's extension!) comes first, followed by a colon (`:`), followed by the name of the node.

-?> **Please note:** Referencing nodes in other [source files](concept-source-files) is not officially supported by Yarn and this feature is an addition unique to Chatterbox.

 You can also opt to "hop" out of a node to some other destination node.
 A hop is a reversible jump; you can hop back from your destination node back to your origin node at exactly the place you hopped out.
 You can call `<<hopback>>` to return to the node you came from.
 You can hop back and forth as much as you want.
 If you call `<<hopback>>` without any node to hop to then Chatterbox will instead interpret that command as a `<<stop>>`.

 <!-- tabs:start -->